edonyM/pyexer/README.md

-###This for my python exercise during Python learning
+### This for my python exercise during Python learning
-    1.The Python version is 2.7.5&2.7.8
+    1.The Python version is 2.7.x

-    2.Just for Python Learning
+    2.Just for Python Learning about its syntax and magic

     3.The fold ml is for Machine-Learning python scripts